terms and conditions

 14.4.5.
 Ensure attendees do not film or audio record the training session;

 14.4.6.
-Ensure that attendees who take photographs of slides and course materials do so only for individual personal use and do not share within or external to the organisation either as a hard or electronic copy.
+Ensure that attendees who take photographs of slides and course materials do so only for individual personal use and do not share within or external to the organisation either as a hard or electronic copy and shall not modify, alter, add to, replace, transfer, resell, dissemble or reverse engineer the materials in any way.

 14.5.
 In addition please note: